sserov/telegram-digest/CRON_SETUP.md

 The project is configured to automatically generate and send digests every day at 22:00 (10 PM).

+**⚠️ macOS Users**: Recent macOS versions have strict security policies.
+If you get "Operation not permitted" errors, you need to grant Full Disk Access to cron (see Troubleshooting section below).

 ## Setup Details

 ### Script: `run_digest.sh`